 A Practical Guide To Understanding The Mobile Market Opportunity in Ireland

 Seventy percent of online revenue in Ireland goes to a business abroad.
 23% of Irish marketers say they are without a mobile marketing strategy (Marketing Institute of Ireland).
-Now while I don’t subscribe to the concept of a ‘mobile marketing strategy’, it does seem that marketers are not yet serving the needs of customers using mobile devices.
+Now while I don’t subscribe to the concept of a ‘mobile marketing strategy’, marketers are not yet serving the needs of customers using mobile devices.